 on iDevices for children with special needs.
 Some of the applications discussed

-and demonstrated will include early learning, social skills, life skills,
+and demonstrated will include early learning, reading, interactive books,

-interactive books, reading, visual schedules and much more.
-Joing us for a fun,
+writing, spelling, fine motor skills and much more.
+Join us for a fun,

 fast-paced workshop!
 (Please note: prior technology and iDevice knowledge is